![]() ![]() |

 Powhatan and John Smith became friends.

-King James I of England sent Powhatan many gifts including a king's crown.
+King James I of England sent Powhatan many gifts.

 Even when he was an old man, Powhatan was a great hunter and great warrior.